-Signs and symptoms
+Signs and Symptoms

-- Pain when urinating
+- Pain when you pee

 - Urinary tract infections

-- Skin infection of the penis
+- Skin infections on the penis

 Physiological phimosis when the foreskin naturally does not retract.
 This is normal in children and usually resolves by the end of puberty.
 Adults with physiological phimosis may not require treatment unless it causes issues for the person.